lucifersaab/lucifersaab/README.md

 - 🌱 I’m currently learning Node JS.
 - ✨ I’m a Teacher.
 - 👯 Part of Developer Community.
-- 💬 Ask me about anything , Would love to answer them.✌
+- 💬 Ask me about anything, would love to answer them.✌
 - 📫 How to reach me: Any of the Social-Media Platform
 - 📝[Portfolio](https://lucifersaab.github.io/portfolio2.0/)